 Farrow & Ball Masonry Paint in Stone Blue

-Why we love it If you’re not in the market for bold electric blue or traditional navy, Farrow & Ball’s Stone Blue might just be the shade for you.
+If you’re not in the market for bold electric blue or traditional navy, Farrow & Ball’s Stone Blue might just be the shade for you.
 It’s still timeless and impactful, but it feels just that little bit different thanks to its saturated indigo pigments.
-You can team it with warm tones to create a vintage look, or style it next to cool tones if you’re after something more modern.
+As with many other paint brands, Farrow & Ball’s shades are usually available in a number of different finishes, so make sure you’re opting for the exterior eggshell formula if you’re using it on a wooden front door.

 Pink front door